earth-artificial-intelligence/geoweaver-site/content/english/_index.md

     #   label: "Get Started Now"
     #   link: "#"

-  - title: "About PyGeoweaver"
+  - title: "PyGeoweaver"
     image: "/images/service-2.png"
-    content: "PyGeoweaver is a Python library seamlessly integrated with the Geoweaver workflow management system.
-It enables users to interact with Geoweaver workflows programmatically, offering full Geoweaver functionality, including workflow orchestration, code history/versioning, and server management.
-With a focus on Python integration, PyGeoweaver serves as a versatile tool for automating complex data processing tasks, integrating with the Python ecosystem, and developing custom workflows."
+    content: "PyGeoweaver is a Python wrapper of Geoweaver workflow management system.
+It enables users to interact with Geoweaver workflows programmatically, offering full Geoweaver functionality, including workflow orchestration, code history/versioning, and server management."
     # bulletpoints:
     #   - "Zero JS, by default: No JavaScript runtime overhead to slow you down."
     #   - "Customizable: Tailwind, MDX, and 100+ other integrations to choose from."